cbodnaruk/ELAN-Workshop/README.md

 The recording part will cover the practise of recording linguistic data in the field, including the technical aspects of digital audio, as well as best practises in sorting and maintaining useable and useful data.
 The second part will introduce the software [ELAN](https://archive.mpi.nl/tla/elan), used for annotating and transcribing recorded data.
 It will cover the installation and setup of ELAN, the initial processing of data in ELAN, and ultimately the practical transcription of recorded data for analysis.

+> Throughout this workshop, we will be recording, preparing, and transcribing our own short lingustic activity.
+This activity will be described in boxes such as this one.
 ## Recording
 The greatest challenge in recording linguistic data is the fact that you only get one chance.
 Particularly when recording natural conversation, a bad or failed recording cannot readily be recovered or remade without expecting more time of speakers than is necessary.
 Given this, it is important to go into recording with intention, and with an awareness of how, where, and why these recordings will be used.
 This can then inform how you go about recording speakers.